-Thanks to the Department of Internal Affairs,

-Inspiring Communities, Community Waikato
+Thanks to the Department of Internal Affairs, Inspiring Communities, Community Waikato and First Principle for supporting us.

-Many thanks to Lisa Thomson, our Ward

-Councillor, in connecting and facilitating
+Many thanks to Lisa Thomson, our Ward Councillor, in connecting and facilitating engagement with iwi and hapū

-Tainui (ki Whaingaroa), Poihākena Marae

-Committee, Ngāti Māhanga/Hourua, Ngāti

-Whakamarurangi who have contributed and
+Huge acknowledgement to the representatives from hapū and iwi, Tainui (ki Whaingaroa), Poihākena Marae Committee, Ngāti Māhanga/Hourua, Ngāti Whakamarurangi who have contributed and guided us on this journey.

 A big thank you to our funders and sponsors!

-Raglan Community Board, Waikato District

-Council, WEL Energy and Raglan Lions Club.
+Raglan Community Board, Waikato District Council, WEL Energy and Raglan Lions Club.

-And to all those community members,

-businesses and groups in the community

-who have supported us through volunteer

-hours, expertise, conversations, use of

-meeting spaces, donating food for meetings and items for our promotional giveaways and delivery of community survey.
+And to all those community members, businesses and groups in the community who have supported us through volunteer hours, expertise, conversations, use of meeting spaces, donating food for meetings and items for our promotional giveaways and delivery of community survey.